Understanding People Pleasing: A Journey to Self-Acceptance

 Embracing Authenticity

 Ultimately, counselling aims to help individuals embrace their true selves.
-Recognising that having needs and even experiencing conflict with others is natural is essential.
-Individuals can cultivate stronger, more meaningful connections by moving away from the urge to please.
+Recognising that having needs and experiencing conflict with others is natural is essential.
+By moving away from the urge to please, individuals can cultivate stronger, more meaningful connections.

-I encourage clients to explore interests outside their relationships.
+I encourage clients to explore interests beyond their relationships.
 Engaging in activities they enjoy can reignite their sense of self, leading to more fulfilling interactions.

 While deep-seated fears may take time to unlearn, change is possible.
-Through therapy and self-reflection, individuals can foster self-acceptance and confidence, leading to healthier relationships.
+Through therapy and self-reflection, individuals can foster self-acceptance and confidence.
+This will lead to healthier relationships.

 As you take this journey, remember that you are not alone.
 With time and dedication, you can cultivate an authentic sense of self that embraces your needs and those of others.